To provide that States may use redistricting systems for Congressional districts other than single-member districts.

 Length: 3 pages

-This bill was introduced on March 17, 1999, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 17, 1999, in a previous session of Congress, but it did not receive a vote.

 Mar 17, 1999